IvanGonzalo22/IvanGonzalo22/README.md

 <br/>

 <p>
-🤖 Junior Front-End Developer from Spain
+🤖 Junior Full-stack Developer from Spain
   <br/>
 🚀 Currently learning new languages and technologies
 </p>